openstack/networking-midonet/specs/mitaka/router-interface-fip.rst

 * If VM-Z sends a packet "fixed-ip-Z -> floating-ip-B", it's translated to "fixed-ip-Z -> fixed-ip-X" by the router and VM-X will receive it.
   While this case is very similar to the above cases, the SNAT should not be applied here.
-The datapath can distinguish these cases by the existance of the asssociation of a floating-ip via the router interface. (floating-ip-B) This behaviour is necessary for the primary use case. [#manila_neutron_integration]_
+The datapath can distinguish these cases by the existence of the asssociation of a floating-ip via the router interface. (floating-ip-B) This behaviour is necessary for the primary use case. [#manila_neutron_integration]_